fastify/process-warning/README.md

 ### Usage

-The module exports a 2 builder functions for creating warnings and emitting them.
+The module exports two builder functions for creating warnings.
+A warning has a `emit` method.

 ```js
 const {